 If you’re not comfortable speaking up, you can also write your feelings in a journal (either online or in a book) that your Dom can read.

 When you catch your sub being bratty, try to figure out if they’re just acting out for attention.
-Remember: this isn’t 50 Shades Freed, so instead of just immediately turning to discipline, ask your sub what’s really going on.
+Remember: this isn’t 50 Shades of Grey, so instead of just immediately turning to discipline, ask your sub what’s really going on.
 If you sense they’re upset, give them permission to talk.

-Encourage them to maybe use an “I statement”, a phrase where they say, “I feel X when you do Y, and I’d rather you do Z.” Also, having your sub kneel while you talk to them about their unacceptable bratty behavior can put them back in their place.
+Encourage them to maybe use an “I statement.”
+The definition of an “I statement” is a phrase where they say, “I feel X when you do Y, and I’d rather you do Z.” Also, having your sub kneel while you talk to them about their unacceptable bratty behavior can put them back in their place.

 2. Safewording… without really meaning it

 Let me start off by saying that there is nothing wrong with using safewords.
 They are a sacred part of BDSM, and are there to make sure everything stays safe, sane, and consensual.
+The definition of a safeword is a word or phrase that a sub (or Dom) uses when they are close to or at their limit.
 A sub should never feel guilty when they use them legitimately.

 The problem arises when it becomes a way to get out of something they just don’t want to do.
 It can become the vanilla equivalent of saying they have a headache.